common-good/Drupal-smsframework/README.md

 Drupal-smsframework
 ===================

-rCredits bug fixes to smsframework for Drupal 7
+Improvements to Drupal 7's smsframework module, to accommodate rcredits